ignatiusreza/elasticsearch-model-transactional_callbacks/README.md

 But, it come short with support for updating the indexed documents asynchronously.

-Built-in support for updating the indexed documents comes in the form of `Elasticsearch::Model::Callbacks` which will updates each related documents individually inside the same thread where the changes were made.
+Built-in support for updating the indexed documents comes in the form of `Elasticsearch::Model::Callbacks` which will update each related document individually inside the same thread where the changes were made.
-Depending on the size of your application, and the size of the changes itself, triggering N number of indexing request to Elasticsearch could amount to nothing, or it could slow down the request-response cycle considerably and render it unusable.
+Depending on the size of your application, and the size of the changes themselves, triggering N number of indexing requests to Elasticsearch could amount to nothing, or it could slow down the request-response cycle considerably and render it unusable.

-This gem aim to solve this by providing a way to update the index asynchronously via `ActiveJob`.
+This gem aims to solve this by providing a way to update the index asynchronously via `ActiveJob`.

 ## Usage